hirosystems/clarinet/docs/how-to-guides/how-to-test-contract.md

 title: Test Contract
 ---

-> Warning: `clarinet test` will soon be deprecated in favor of a new way of testing smart contracts.
-The new documentation is under construction.
-In the meantime, learn more [in the clarinet-sdk Readme](https://github.com/hirosystems/clarinet/blob/01da3550670f321a2f19fd3b0f8df0fb4b769b08/components/clarinet-sdk/README.md).
+> Warning: **`clarinet test` will soon be deprecated in favor of a new way of testing smart contracts.**
+> Follow [this guide](../feature-guides/test-contract-with-clarinet-sdk.md) to learn how to test smart contract with Vitest and the Clarinet SDK.

+---

-Clarinet supports automatic testing, where your blockchain application requirements can be converted to test cases.
+Clarinet 1 supports automatic testing, where your blockchain application requirements can be converted to test cases.
 Clarinet comes with a testing harness based on Deno that applies the unit tests you write in TypeScript to your smart contracts.

 *Topics covered in this guide*: